09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 This large, 200' rotating tower ride was for many years the tallest structure in Myrtle Beach, and was often figured prominently in postcards and pictures, second only to the Pavilion itself.
 This was part of a small park of rides and other attractions that opened in 1970, between Chester Street and Highway 17, directly across from the Pavilion park's parking lot.
 Click here or on the picture for info about this park and its impressive tower ride.

-MOTHER FLETCHERS710 N. Ocean Blvd.
+710 N. Ocean Blvd.

 Myrtle Beach, SC